lvze1992/SoloLearn/README.md

 # SoloLearn
-##This application can be helpful for beginners to learn programming language.
+##These applications can be helpful for beginners to learn programming languages.
 * C++
 * Java
 * Pathon